davidfekke/fek.io/src/blog/2021-09-29/method-swizzling-in-obj-c-and-swift.md

 This category adds a new method called `swizzle_whatAreMyTaxes`.
 This will be the method we use to swizzle the original method `whatAreMyTaxes`.

 In order for our application to use the swizzled method, we will need to swap the methods when our application is first loaded.
 We will use Objective-C's `load` method to swap our methods.
-The `load` method on a class always executes when the application in initialized.
+The `load` method on a class always executes when the application is initialized.
 We will also need to make sure that this is loaded only once.
-We will use grand central dispatch to make sure that the method is only loaded once.
+We will use grand central dispatch (GCD) to make sure that the method is only loaded once.
 The implementation will look like the following example;

 ```objective-c
 + (void) load {